PlayeRom/flightgear-addon-fgcamera/Docs/manual.md

   Ctrl-9 if `Use Ctrl with numeric key` options is enabled.
 * Ctrl-Space - toggle aircraft control by mouse.

-## Camera configuration
+## Curren Camera Configuration

 ![alt camera-config](images/camera-config.png "Current Camera Config")

-Camera setting has different options regarding current selected camera.
+Camera config has different options regarding current selected camera.
 Available
 options:

 * '**Show popup tip with camera name**' - when selecting it, the popup will